valeriansaliou/sonic/README.md

 At the end, we decided to build our own search backend, designed to be simple and lightweight on resources.

+You can run function-level benchmarks with the command: `cargo bench --features benchmark`

 ### 👩‍🔬 Benchmark #1

 #### ➡️ Scenario